pvphan/pvphan.github.io/_posts/2022-04-03-camera-calibration-2.md

 1. Take the partial derivatives of the projection expression with respect to the calibration parameters.
 1. Arrange these partial derivative expressions into the Jacobian matrix $$J$$ for the projection expression.

-Now we are ready to run our non-linear optimization algorithm, which in this case is Levenberg-Marquardt (see [$$\S$$Appendix](#non-linear-least-squares-optimization-levenberg-marquardt) for more).
+Now we are ready to run our non-linear optimization algorithm, which in this case is Levenberg-Marquardt (see [$$\S$$Appendix: Nonlinear least squares](#non-linear-least-squares-optimization-levenberg-marquardt) for more).

 1. Start by setting the *current* calibration parameters $$\textbf{P}_{curr}$$ to the initial guess values computed in Zhang.1 - Zhang.3.
 1. Use $$\textbf{P}_{curr}$$ to project the input world points $${}^wX_{ij}$$ to thier image coordinates $$u_{ij}$$
 1. Evaluate the Jacbobian $$J$$ for all input points at the *current* calibration parameter values.

 Below, green crosses are the measured 2D marker points and magenta crosses are the projection of the associated 3D points using the 'current' camera parameters.
-This gif plays through the iterative refinement of the camera parameters (step #5 of Zhang's method).
+This gif plays through the iterative refinement of the camera parameters (step #5 of Zhang's method) for a synthetic example.
-(Generation of this gif is part of the github repo linked at the top of this post.)
+(Generation of this gif from: [https://github.com/pvphan/camera-calibration](https://github.com/pvphan/camera-calibration).)

 ![](assets/img/reprojection.gif)
 {: centeralign }